annotation/text-fabric/docs/Api/General.md

         way you can easily override certain features in one module by features in an other module of your choice.

-    ??? explanation "otext@ in modules"
+    ??? note "otext@ in modules"
         If modules contain features with a name starting with `otext@`, then the format definitions in these features will be added to the format definitions in the regular `otext` feature (which is a WARP feature).
 In this way, modules that